Parmeggiani-Lab/elfin-ui/README.md

 You don't have to type the full name of the module.
 For example, "ex n" will bring up the <b>Extrude N</b> operator.

+Each of the above operators will prompt you with a filtered list of actionable modules - let's call them <em>filtered prototype selection</em>.
+There might be many modules in a scene, but modules with the same module name (not Blender name) are the same prototype (like what classes are to objects).

-Each of the above operators will prompt you with a filtered list of actionable modules.
-For instance if a single module has already got an N and a C neighbour, then the extrusion operators will not allow extruding unless its neighbours are deleted.
+The prototype filtering works such that if for instance a single module has already got an N and a C neighbour, then the extrusion operators will not allow extruding unless one of its neighbours gets deleted.

-Even though there are just three operators now, they can be quite powerful when combined with mirror-linked modules (very soon upcoming new operator).
+Even though there are just three operators as of now, they can be quite powerful when combined with mirror-linked modules (very soon upcoming new operator).
 Also with Blender's default object manipulating functions, interesting designs can already be built.

+The colour of each newly added module is set randomly.
+If you wish to set them manually, you can open the left-hand-side panel (via <kbd>t</kbd>) to adjust the color when the operator is <em>active</em> (when you've selected it after typing it).
+It's highly recommended that you change the color while the prototype selection is set to `-Change Color-`.
+This is because with each color change Blender removes the object it added and re-adds it with a different color.
+That can cause considerable lag if you drag the colour pointer around in the palette.

-Useful Blender shortcuts:
+### Useful Blender shortcuts:
  * <kbd>a</kbd> toggle select all/deselect all.
  * <kbd>x</kbd> to delete selection (with confirmation).
  * <kbd>r</kbd> to rotate selection.